-Available as an additional option to Limit or Conditional Limit Orders, Post-Only Orders serve to strictly ensure that your Limit Orders will be placed into the order book and therefore receive a maker rebate then it is ultimately executed.
-By selecting this option, the system will automatically cancel the Limit Order, if it detects that it will be executed immediately upon the order placement.
+Available as an additional option to Limit or Conditional Limit Orders, Post-Only Orders serve to strictly ensure that your Limit Orders will be placed into the order book and therefore pay a lower trading fees then it is ultimately executed.
+By selecting this option, the system will automatically cancel the limit order, if it detects that it will be executed immediately upon the order placement.

 Main purpose for trading

-By selecting the Post-Only option with your Limit Orders, traders can ensure that their Limit Orders will enter the order book and therefore receive a maker rebate when the order is executed.
+By selecting the Post-Only option with your Limit Orders, traders can ensure that their Limit Orders will enter the order book and therefore pay a lower trading fees when the order is executed.
 What this means for traders is that they can now have more control over their trading fees, which is particularly sensitive for large volume or scalp traders.